Long Gone Gulch: Production and release

 In June 2021, J.D.
-Wilkes & the Legendary Shack Shakers presented their newest single, "Rawhide," which mixes animated scenes from the pilot and other public domain footage from Terror of Tiny Town.
+Wilkes & the Legendary Shack Shakers presented their newest single, a cover of "Rawhide", which mixes animated scenes from the pilot and other public domain footage from Terror of Tiny Town.
 Wilkes had performed "Bible, Candle, & A Skull" in the pilot.

 Reception

-When the show's pilot was released in January 2021, it was positively reviewed.
+The show's pilot was positively reviewed.
 Matthew Field of Go & Express, a South African newspaper, called the episode "light-hearted fun," saying that everything about it is great, with a strong cast, "superb" animation, and it is aimed at a "young audience," meaning it never goes above "PG levels," meaning that those of all ages can "enjoy the fun."
 Chris Perkins of Animation for Adults reviewed the series.
-In 2016, before the pilot was released, he said that what had been posted on the Kickstarter indicated that the series would be right at home alongside shows like Gravity Falls and Steven Universe.
 In the review of the pilot, he described it as a "real treat for animation fans everywhere," with distinct and unique character designs, is inventive, and has strong visuals, adding that influences of the Mickey Mouse shorts and Rick and Morty can be seen in the series.
-He further said that the more publicity the pilot gets, it makes it more possible that a channel like Cartoon Network or streaming service such as Amazon Prime or Netflix would pick it up for a full series.

-Lena Nikolaeva of the Russian television channel 2×2 reviewed the episode as well, saying that the two protagonists "complement each other perfectly," and argued that when watching the episode various times, viewers will find "something new and fun" everytime, with the pilot a "combination of serious themes...and hilarious scenes."
+Lena Nikolaeva of the Russian television channel 2×2 reviewed the episode, stating that the two protagonists "complement each other perfectly," and argued that when watching the episode various times, viewers will find "something new and fun" everytime, with the pilot a "combination of serious themes...and hilarious scenes."
 Nikolaeva hoped that the episode will have a big effect and then be taken to bigger animation studios.
 Margaret Troup of the Iowa State Daily positively reviewed the pilot, giving it a rating of 8.5/10, calling it a "fast-paced, Western-style slapstick comedy and action," saying that fans and creators of the episode have hoped that a TV production studio would pick up the series like the case with Hazbin Hotel.
 She also noted that the series is more family-friendly than Helluva Boss or Hazbin Hotel, even though some swearing, blood, and cartoon violence makes it "mature enough for older audiences to enjoy in addition to children," and praised the pilot's animation, saying it is akin to Kim Possible and The Powerpuff Girls.
-Even so, she said that the voice acting of Daily, Cooksey, and Midthunder could all use improvement in one way or another, while hoping for the series gets "picked up by a professional production company."
+The review also indicated that the voice acting of Daily, Cooksey, and Midthunder could all use improvement.
 Additionally, animators such as Vivienne Medrano and Jorge R. Gutierrez, voice actor Matt Danner, and cartoonist Kevin Sukho Lee, among others praised the episode.